SevDan/mgppqs/README.md

 Any incomplete documents should be created in dedicated branchs.
 Main branch should contains only finished & valid standards.
 Incomplete documents should be marked with '-incomplete.<buildNumber>' suffix (i.e. 'mgppqs-1-common-01-incomplete-00001.pdf').
 After finished, document should be renamed without that suffix to be released in final condition.

 ## Sertification & Audit
 You can use MGPPQS standards for commercial purpose as sertification, audit, consultancy and other.
+Authors are not responsible for any commerical damage or risks, MGPPQS standards are only advisory in nature.